 An avid life long learner and desire to be a consummate maker I have spent the majority of my life studying various things from floral arranging, millinery, soft sculpture, photography, eco-dyeing, micro-computing, even sign language!
 Too many workshops to mention them all but some watercolour ones include national and international watercolour artists; John Lovett, Anne Blockley, Jean Haines, Björn Bernström, and I travelled to Europe on an art study trip in 2013 and attended a workshop with Fabio Cembranelli.

-Wanting to delve deeper in knowledge than what short courses and workshops can offer my formal education includes a Diploma in Textiles (2007) and a Bachelor of Arts (Fine Art) (2018).
+Wanting to delve deeper in knowledge than what short courses and workshops can offer my formal education includes a Diploma in Textiles (2007) and a Bachelor of Fine Art (2018).
 My degree took seven years of part time study to complete.
 I chipped away at it between work and family commitments.
-I spent my son’s school years studying fashion and art and in 2018 when he graduated high school I finally graduated university.
+I spent my son’s school years studying fashion then art and in 2018 when he graduated high school I finally graduated university.

 I was working as an art consultant for a local gallery when COVID hit and turned our world upside down.
 After spending lock down painting the interior of my home and studio it gave me a lot of time to reflect.
 I decided it was time to get back to being a professional artist.

 For many years I have been interested in, and experienced in my art practice, the healing benefits of creating art.
-Having a strong desire to share these benefits and to be of service to others, in my spare time, I am studying transpersonal art therapy and will graduate early 2022.
+Having a strong desire to share these benefits and to be of service to others, I am studying transpersonal art therapy and will graduate early 2022.

 Thank you for reading about me.
-I hope I was able to offer some personal insight and we can connect via my Newsletter or come say 'hi' on social media.
+I hope I was able to offer some personal insight.
+Subscribe to my newsletter to stay in the loop and come say 'hi' on social media.

 I respect and honour Aboriginal and Torres Strait Islander Elders past, present, and future.
 I acknowledge the stories, traditions, and living cultures of Aboriginal and Torres Strait Islander peoples on this land and commit to building a brighter future together.